mschoeffmann/docker-swarmbase/README.md

       replicas: 1
       labels:
         - "traefik.enable=true"
-        - "traefik.http.routers.test-service.rule=Host(`test-service.swarmbase.example.com`)"
+        - "traefik.http.routers.CHANGEMETESTSERVICE.rule=Host(`test-service.swarmbase.example.com`)"
-        - "traefik.http.routers.test-service.entrypoints=https"
+        - "traefik.http.routers.CHANGEMETESTSERVICE.entrypoints=https"
-        - "traefik.http.services.test-service.loadbalancer.server.port=80"
+        - "traefik.http.services.CHANGEMETESTSERVICE.loadbalancer.server.port=80"

 networks:
   proxy:
     external: true
 ```

-For production deployment, every service has to have a unique *router* and *services* id, so make sure you change `test-service` to something unique for each service on your swarm.
+For production deployment, every service has to have a unique *router* and *services* id, so make sure you change `CHANGEMETESTSERVICE` to something unique for each service on your swarm.

 More information can be found at [Compose file version 3 reference](https://docs.docker.com/compose/compose-file/compose-file-v3/) and [Traefik & Docker](https://doc.traefik.io/traefik/providers/docker/).